 Federal Sentencing Guidelines

-The title of this post is the title of this new paper authored by Michael O'Hear and now available via SSRN.
-Here is its abstract: In 2019, in Timbs v.
-Indiana, the United States Supreme Court held for the first...
+The title of this post is the title of this new article authored by Edward Rubin available via SSRN.
+Here is its abstract: The concept of mercy is often proposed as an antidote to the punitive excesses of our current...

 Douglas A. Berman